This is not a tutorial, I write only about my way of creating logic and some useful tips and code.

 Another example of Define bug in OpenGL GLSL compiler.

-For full-screen postprocessing or just logic shaders in the buffers — having many buffers with shaders with short render time is better than a single buffer with one shader for everything, divide into parts logic and long render time.
+For full-screen postprocessing or just logic shaders in the buffers — having many buffers with shaders with short render time is better than a single buffer with one shader for everything, divide into parts logic and put to multiple buffers.

 Shaders and constant expression: